supertommy/craft/README.md

 ### Usage

+In order to use Craft in your project, you can take all the .swift files inside the directory `craft/craft`.
+Ideally this would just be a framework you add to your project but it is not totally clear how to do that for a framework that is strictly Swift.

 Basic usage is going to be very similar to most JavaScript implementations as Swift supports closures natively.

 ```